Jesse-V/OnioNS-server/README.md

 * **Install from source**

 > 1. Fetch the .zip from the Releases page, or clone this repo if you want the cutting edge.
-I ensure that the code compiles before committing.
+I ensure that the code compiles at every commit, although I offer no guarantee that it works as intended.
 > 2. **sudo apt-get install python-stem botan1.10-dev g++ cmake make libasio-dev libboost-system-dev**
 > 3. **./build.sh**
 > 4. **cd build/**